Class 6 Exam > Class 6 Notes > Social Studies (SST) Class 6 > Chapter Notes: India's Cultural Roots

 • This recognition was due to the careful transmission of Vedic chanting over thousands of years.

-• The early Vedic society was organized into different janas or clans, which were large groups of people.
+• The early Vedic society was made up of different janas or clans, which were large groups of people.
 The Rig Veda mentions over 30 such clans, including the Bharatas, Purus, Kurus, Yadus, and Turvaéhas.
-Each clan was associated with a specific region in the northwestern part of the Indian subcontinent.
+Each clan was linked to a specific area in the northwestern part of the Indian subcontinent.

 India`s Cultural Roots Chapter Notes | Social Studies (SST) Class 6